Deadline for Admission to Doctoral Examination - January 2026

-We can only assure a smooth processing of your requests if they reach us by the indicated date.
+For the upcoming examination period, we can only assure a smooth processing of your requests if they reach us

 To facilitate the procedure, please comply with the following